Today’s business workplaces rely increasingly on highly skilled individuals to ensure administrative tasks are handled efficiently and effectively.

 Our Budget Wizard is a free self-service tool that can help you make sense of your finances and the cost of your education.
 Give it a try!

 - Students in this program are required to purchase their own mobile learning device.
-Check your letter of admission or contact your program office for details – there are minimum requirements.
+Check your letter of admission or contact your program office or check the admissions tab for details – there are minimum requirements.

 - Students will be charged a medical/dental benefit fee unless they opt out by demonstrating alternative coverage prior to the end of the first week of class.